What is Ponte Roma jersey fabric?

-This is an ideal fabric for those starting to sew stretch fabrics.
+Ponte Roma Jersey makes an ideal fabric for those starting to sew stretch fabrics.
 You will find it is easy to sew, doesn’t fray much and has a firm strong knit which holds its shape well when you cut it.
-It makes wonderful casual jackets, dresses, tunics, tops, skirts and trousers and flatters the figure much better than some of the more clingy jersey stretch dress fabrics!
+Ponte Roma jersey fabric makes wonderful casual jackets, dresses, tunics, tops, skirts and trousers.
+It flatters the figure much better than some of the more clingy jersey stretch dress fabrics!
 Additionally, it resists creases well so is great for everyday clothing.

 Any tips for sewing with Ponte Roma jersey?

 • We recommend using a ball point/ jersey needle: 70/10 to 80/12

 • Stay-tape can be useful for stabilising seams around armholes, shoulders and necklines

 • You don’t need a serger/overlocker to sew jerseys, an ordinary sewing machine will work just fine.

 • An optional twin needle will make a professional looking finish for topstitching.

 • An all purpose sewing foot is suitable.
 A walking foot will be easier if sewing multiple layers.

 • Test the stitching on a small off-cut first.
 A stitch length of around 3 to 3.5 is recommended.